 Jointly supervised work experience in the field of communications with a cooperating organization.
 Intended to provide the intern with an opportunity for professional growth.
 No more than 6 credits of internship and/or tutorial may be counted toward the 36 required credits.
 Prerequisites: Completion of 12 graduate credits with a GPA of 3.00 or better and permission of the graduate chair.
 Pass/fail only.
 Elective.
 1-6 credits each (up to 6 credits total).

 Capstone course in which students examine relationships of theory and practice in conducting an applied project for a client organization.
-Includes study of project management and consulting.
+Includes study of project management and consulting, and a written and oral presentation before a panel of faculty to synthesize and reflect on the project and its relation to key theories and competencies learned in the previous required courses.
 Prerequisite: All other required courses must be completed or in progress.
 Required.
 3 credits.

-Significant independent research project.
+Significant primary independent inquiry.
 Permission of graduate chair and graduate faculty required before enrolling.
 Elective.
-3 credit
+3 credits.